taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 Thank you for your constructive comments.
 As pointed out, we acknowledge that it is important to show the results of experiments in noisy environments from a practical point of view.
-Additional experiments were performed under the following three conditions:
+Additional experiments were performed under the following two conditions:

 1. One extra interference
 2. Speech babble noise
-3. Observation noise

 For detailed experimental conditions, results, and discussions, please see **Subsection 5.2** in the revised edition.
 As for experiments under real environments, due to time constraints, we decided to leave it for future work and have added to the conclusions of the revised manuscript.